 Steppe nomads in general.
-While agricultural nations have fought war, they have usually attempted to outmanouevre the enemy and avoid wanton bloodshed.
+While agricultural nations have fought war, they have usually attempted to outmanuever the enemy and avoid wanton bloodshed.
 The nomads themselves saw war as battle of annihilation, and their tactics were similar to rounding up a herd of animals and culling it.
 Wanton brutality optional.
-The Mongols were so successful they were because their enemies were used to "honorable" warfare.
-The Mongols usually succeeded if they won the first battle; if not, they usually did not manage to get the foothold.
-Once their enemies got clue on their strategy and tactics, they usually were countered successfully.
+The Mongols were so successful because their enemies were used to "honorable" warfare.
+The Mongols usually succeeded if they won the first battle; if not, they usually did not manage to get a strong foothold.
+Once their enemies got a clue to their strategy and tactics, they were usually countered successfully.
 The second Mongol attempt to conquer Hungary 1284 ended in total Mongol defeat.
 Likewise, the Mongols never gained foothold in Vietnam.

 It helped that the Mongols were completely divided amongst themselves after Ögedei Khan's death.
 The second Hungarian invasion was severely weakened due to infighting.

 One of the single most common (and devastating) steppe nomad tactics was a false retreat.
 Humans, like any other predators, have an instinctual urge to pursue weak, fleeing prey.
 Not only were steppe peoples masters of using this to draw out and destroy defensive formations as well as wear out pursuers and lead them into ambushes, but they were masters of shooting backwards while on horseback.